open-s4c/dice/doc/design.md

    the system prevents an infinite loop by interrupting the chain.

-The events `EVENT_THREAD_START` and `EVENT_THREAD_EXIT` are published by the `mod-pthread_create` module of Dice, or can be published by user-defined interceptors.
+The events `EVENT_THREAD_START` and `EVENT_THREAD_EXIT` are published by the `dice-pthread_create` module of Dice, or can be published by user-defined interceptors.